Kong/docs.konghq.com/app/_hub/kong-inc/acme/_index.md

       referenceable: true
       description: |
         The account identifier.
 Can be reused in a different plugin instance.
+    - name: account_key
+      minimum_version: "3.3.x"
+      required: false
+      default: null
+      datatype: record
+      description: |
+        A private key to use as the account key required by some issuers.
+This parameter is configured to use [Key and Key Sets](/gateway/latest/reference/key-management).
     - name: api_uri
       required: false
       default: '` https://acme-v02.api.letsencrypt.org/directory`'